GlennWSo/resume/ssg/content/4fun/rust-book.md

 duration = 2022-07-01
 +++

-Taught himself rust using the [Book](https://doc.rust-lang.org/book/) and fell in love.
+Taught myself rust using the [Book](https://doc.rust-lang.org/book/) and fell in love.